by Gareth L. Smith3 Nov 2025

 Welcome and thank you very much for taking the time to be curious about and engage with this workshop.

-Over the course of the next hour we are going to dig a little deeper into how we construct and tell stories, giving you all the chance, in a safe and relaxed environment, to identify your preferred storytelling style.
+Over the course of this period we are going to dig a little deeper into how we construct and tell stories, giving you all the chance, in a safe and relaxed environment, to identify your preferred storytelling style.
 And to explore new ones.

 We are all storytelling creatures.